sivalabs/sivalabs-hugo/content/posts/2015/2015-10-13-how-to-ssh-into-virtualbox-linux-os.md

 `sudo apt-get install openssh-server`

-On some Linux distros (ex: Fedora) the openssh server won&#8217;t start automatically.
+On some Linux distros (ex: Fedora) the openssh server won't start automatically.

 You can enable it to start automatically using the following command: